Kidney Disease In Dogs And Cats

 The most common form of heart disease in dogs is mitral valve disease.
 We do not yet know if heart valve disease is a risk factor for kidney disease in dogs or cats.
 But when bacteria are involved, they have the potential to break loose from heart valves and lodge in the kidneys. (read here)

 A type of destructive protein sometimes accumulates in the kidneys.
 It is called amyloid (amyloidosis).
 In some cats, this occurs as a genetic disease.
-But it is also know to occur subsequent to long-term over-stimulation of the immune system.
+But it is also known to occur subsequent to long-term over-stimulation of the immune system.
 Abyssinian and Siamese cats, shar pei and akita dogs all have a higher than normal incidence of amyloidosis which can lead to kidney failure.
 A similar form of kidney damage in pets occurs in auto-immune diseases that are similar to lupus in humans.
 In these diseases, run-away antibodies are produced against the pets own body.
 In some cases, these antibodies are directed at the pet’s kidneys themselves, in others, they may only accumulate there causing physical damage.
 The most common form of autoimmune disease in dogs is the skin form of pemphigus that tends to occur around the nose, eyes and anus.
 Those run-away antibodies also pass through your pet’s kidneys.
 What damage if any that they cause there is unknown.

 Hyperthyroidism In Cats And High Blood Pressure